bobhablutzel/spwing/README.md

 an application property.
 Flexpressions are used with bindings and ```@Value``` annotations

 ## SVWF
-Spwing has a build-in domain specific language for creating view files.
+Spwing has a built-in domain specific language for creating view files.
 The language is declarative, allowing the specification of the view components, the binding for this components, and other capabilities.